rhoneybul/udacity-data-engineering-capstone/README.md

 | - `local_code varchar` _the local code used for the airport_
 | - `coordinates varchar` _the coordinates of the airport_

+#### Steps Required for Data Pipeline

+The steps required to create the data pipeline, and load the data into the relevant tables is as follows;

+1. Create the relevant tables, dropping them first if they exist.
+2. Load in the relevant datasets.
+3. Create the cities, and countries dimension tables.
+4.